Optimizing Teradata SQL Queries by Avoiding Full Table Scans and Utilizing Secondary Indexes

 This scenario perfectly illustrates how minor tweaks in your SQL query can result in substantial performance gains.
 SQL optimization is an art requiring an understanding of both your data and the specific nuances of your database system.

-In our case, by avoiding using the COALESCE function in the WHERE clause and directly referring to the indexed columns, we made it possible for the optimizer to take advantage of the secondary indexes, thereby bypassing a full table scan.
+In our case, by avoiding the use of the COALESCE function in the WHERE clause and directly referring to the indexed columns, we made it possible for the optimizer to take advantage of the secondary indexes, thereby bypassing a full table scan.

 Remember, every improvement, no matter how small it might seem, contributes to a more efficient and effective workload.
 Keep optimizing, keep experimenting, and keep learning!